 Casinos and resorts throughout the country, including in Las Vegas, Los Angeles, and Florida, joined the cigar bar craze years ago, offering clientele the opportunity to light up while sipping exotic cocktails or flights of whisky or bourbon.
 Cigar bars became the perfect venue for buddies to throw a bachelor party with themed atmospheres that help transport guests to an alternate universe or different era.
 Hookah lounges in resorts and casinos came next as water-pipe smoking of tobacco became popular, particularly among young adults.
 Hookah tobacco can be sold in candy and fruit flavors, which appeals to younger audiences.

 While cigar bars and hookah lounges offer casinos and resorts the ability to generate additional revenue and offer guests more amenities, they come with real liability exposures of which insureds should be aware.
-Additionally, tobacco-related exposures are often excluded from Liability policies, including Umbrella insurance.
+Additionally, tobacco-related exposures, such as hookah bar insurance, are often excluded from Liability policies, including Umbrella insurance.

 Employees & Second-Hand Smoke

 Employees working at a cigar bar or hookah lounge could potentially file a Workers’ Compensation claim, alleging that the second-hand smoke from the tobacco resulted in a health issue that is keeping them out of work.
 Secondhand smoke is associated with a wide range of health problems, including stroke, lung cancer, and heart disease.
 Although available research is not extensive, one study found that hookah bars have elevated concentrations of indoor air pollutants that appear to cause adverse health effects in employees.
 Whether Workers’ Compensation would respond to a claim involving second-hand smoke in an establishment depends on state law and the specific situation.
 If coverage is denied, an employee may file a personal injury lawsuit against his or her employer.